 Peace Corps Volunteer Directing Project

-The is an example of the effectiveness of the Appropriate Project model of completing small projects very quickly, and emulating the successes with follow-up projects.
+This is an example of the effectiveness of the Appropriate Project model of completing small projects very quickly, and emulating the successes with follow-up projects.
 The new latrine will further improve the health and wellbeing of students and staff.

 Bruce previously completed the Hun Sen Ang Chak High School Latrine Project – Cambodia, the Samarky Primary School Well Project – Cambodia, the Angmotreysatram Primary School Latrine Project – Cambodia, the Ang Chak High School Well Project – Cambodia, the Prey K’Cheeay Primary and Lower Secondary School Latrine Project – Cambodia, the Angmotreysatram Primary School Water Project – Cambodia, the Ang Chak High School Rainwater Storage Project – Cambodia, Ang Andet Primary School Latrine and Pump Project – Cambodia, and the Angmotreysatram Primary School Rainwater Storage Project – Cambodia.